Joinder and Consolidation in M&A Arbitration

 Multiparty contexts within the SPA

 The arbitration agreement of the SPA usually enables the parties to bring multiple claims under it against multiple respondents within one arbitration.
 Depending on the applicable arbitration rules, cases could be consolidated if a claimant initiates multiple proceedings instead of one arbitration.Whether it is possible to join additional parties also depends on the applicable arbitration rules.
 If, for example, a purchaser brought a claim only against one of multiple sellers, the seller could join the others as an additional party to pursue its claims against the other sellers in one arbitration.
 The details would very much depend on the arbitration rules selected by the parties.
-Under the ICC Rules, it would, for example, be insufficient if the seller who named as the respondent raises hypothetical claims against the other sellers should the purchaser prevail.
+Under the ICC Rules, it would, for example, be insufficient if the seller, who was named as the respondent, raises hypothetical claims against the other sellers should the purchaser prevail.